hrshl212/TD3-libtorch/README.md

 # TD3-Pytorch-C++-
 TD3 algorithm using libtorch in simple environment of finding shortest distance between two points.
+The environment is taken from https://github.com/mhubii/ppo_libtorch

 This is an implementation of the twin-delayed deep deterministic (TD3) policy gradient algorithm for the C++ API of Pytorch.
 It uses a simple TestEnvironment to test the algorithm.
 Below is a small visualization of the environment, the algorithm is tested in.